cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 This means that everybody (!), who uses CrypTool, can sign user certificates with this built-in CA.

-Professional PKI software like the OpenXPKI, Entrust, the Secude CA or the Microsoft CA additionally manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.
+Professional PKI software like the OpenXPKI, the FlexiTRUST from FlexSecure, Entrust, the Secude CA or the Microsoft CA additionally manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.

 Nevertheless all the modern crypto algorithms in CrypTool are implemented according to international standards and are working